lavanet/lava/x/rewards/README.md

 This document specifies the rewards module of Lava Protocol.

 The rewards module is responsible for distributing rewards to validators and providers.
 Rewards are collected from the validators' and providers' pools, respectively.
-The pools' funds originate from the treasury account - a continuous vesting account that holds all the pre-allocated Lava tokens of the network.
+The pools' funds originate from the treasury account - a module account that holds all the pre-allocated Lava tokens of the network.
 It is important to note that the pre-allocated amount is constant, and there will be no minting of new Lava tokens in the future.

 Please note that this module replaces Cosmos SDK's mint module, which is typically responsible for minting rewards for validators.